kmenschig/Tutorials/github/github.md

 #### Github Commands

 Establish a repository on www.github.com

-Copy the link to the repository and FOAM_RUN
+Copy the link to the repository
 ```
 git clone <link>
 ```